A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks

 \subsection{Datasets}

 The \textbf{KITTI} dataset is one of the most commonly used datasets in the outdoor 3D object detection task.
+KITTI dataset adopts a single Velodyne HDL-64E sensor that produces a 360° view with 64 scan lines.
+The range of the sensor is approximately up to 120m for most objects.
 Specifically, the KITTI dataset consists of 7481 training samples with annotation of objects in the camera field of vision and 7518 testing samples.
-The input contains two modalities of point cloud and image.
-Following prior works~\citep{shi2020pv}, we further divide all training samples into two subsets with 3712 and 3769 samples for training and validation respectively.
-The benchmark further divides the samples into three difficulty levels: easy, moderate, and hard based on the occlusion level, truncation ratio, and object size.
+The input contains two modalities: point cloud and image.
+Following prior works~\citep{shi2020pv}, we further divide all training samples into two subsets with 3712 and 3769 samples for training and validation, respectively.
+The benchmark further divides the samples into three difficulty levels: easy, moderate, and hard based on the occlusion level, truncation ratio, and object size.\\

 The \textbf{Waymo Open} Dataset~\citep{Sun_2020_CVPR} is a large-scale 3D object detection dataset for autonomous driving.
+The dataset uses multiple custom LiDAR sensors, including a long-range LiDAR and four short-rage LiDARs (see Fig.~\ref{fig:dataset}).
+It provides the first two returns of each laser pulse.
+Due to the combination of multiple LiDARs and the availability of the first two returns of each pulse, the resolution of points collected in the Waymo dataset is higher than that of the KITTI dataset.
 The dataset is collected in diverse scenes and contains 798 sequences (158361 LiDAR frames) for training, 202 sequences (40077 LiDAR frames) for validation, and 150 testing sequences.
 For each sequence, there are about 200 frames with LiDAR points, multi-view camera images and object annotations in full $360^\circ$.
 The objects are further categorized into two difficulty levels: LEVEL\_L1 for objects with more than five observed LiDAR points, and LEVEL\_L2 for objects with 1-5 points.
 The mAP and mAPH (mAP weighted by heading accuracy) are commonly adopted as metrics to evaluate the 3D object detectors.